-QL.
-Define selling ost.
+Q1.
+Define selling cost.

-Ans.
+Ans:

+-

 Q2.
-Define Excess арасіту
+Define Excess capacity

-Ans.
+Ans:

 In this Unit, monopoly competition as well as monopolistic competition is discussed.
-Here, Monopoly competition is that competition where there is single producer of the product and product has no close substitution; on the other hand, in Monopolistic competition there are many sellers but product differentiation exits.
+Here, Monopoly competition is that competition where there is a single producer of the product and the product has no close substitution; on the other hand, in Monopolistic competition, there are many sellers but product differentiation exists.
 The monopolist will be in equilibrium and earn maximum profits when two conditions are fulfilled.
-These conditions are (1) MC-MR and (2) MC curve cuts MR from below.
-In short run, monopolistic earns super normal profit, normal profit and losses where are in long run, he enjoys super normal profits.
-Monopolist can charge different price for the same product from different consumers under discriminating monopoly.
+These conditions are (1) MC=MR and (2) MC curve cuts MR from below.
+In the short run, monopolistic earn super normal profit, normal profit and losses whereas are in long run, he enjoy super normal profits.
+Monopolists cancharge different prices for the same product from different consumers under a discriminating monopoly.
 It may be due to personal, geographical or different uses of product.
 Price discrimination is possible only if the elasticity of demand in one market is different from elasticity of demand in other market.
-Dumping is a special case of price discrimination where monopolistic charge high price in domestic country and low price in foreign country for the same product.
-The reason behind it is that in domestic country monopolist enjoys monopoly and in foreign country he faces perfect competition.
-Under monopolistic competition, average cost, average variable cost, marginal cost and selling cost are of U-shaped.
-Due to differences in product, supply curve cannot be drawn.
-A firm can earn supernormal profits, normal profits and losses in short run period whereas in long run period, it can earn normal profits only.
+Dumping is a special case of price discrimination wheremonopolistic charge high price in domestic country and low price in foreign country for the same product.
+The reason behind it is that in domestic country monopolist enjoys a monopoly and in foreign country he faces perfect competition.
+Under monopolistic competition, averagecost, average variable cost, marginal cost and selling cost are of U-shaped.
+Due to differences in product, a supply curve cannot be drawn.
+A firm can earn supernormal profits, normal profits and losses in short run period whereas in long run period, it can earn normal profitsonly.